 Located at 376 A Jenkins R. Open daily from 9 a.m. to 5 p.m.
 Adult admission (12+) is $15 and kids (2 to 11) are $10.

-Walk the streets of Bastrop and find public art and murals, like the painted utility boxes showcasing everything from longhorns to chickens.
+Walk along the sidewalks of Downtown Bastrop and find public art and murals.
+From murals to painted utility boxes to galleries, the downtown is a destination for the arts.

-Lost Pines Arts Center hosts events is located at 1204 Chestnut St.
+Lost Pines Arts Center hosts events located at 1204 Chestnut St.

 Deep in the Heart Art Foundry hosts tours to see how bronze sculptures are fabricated.
 Located at 405 S. Jackson St.

 Astro Record Store offers a wide selection.
 Located at 910 Main Street.
-Open Tuesday to Sunday from 10 a.m. to 6 p.m. and 8 p.m. on Friday and Saturdays.
+Open Tuesday to Sunday from 10 a.m. to 6 p.m. and 8 p.m. on Fridays and Saturdays.

 Bastrop Opera House hosts several performances of the community-led theater.
 Located at 711 Spring St.